lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

    :Type: list of strings
    :Required: no

-   A list of plugin identifiers that have been retired from this plugin registry. |TURTLES| does not currently do anything actionable with this information, but it can be useful for plugin registry maintainers to document.
+   An optional list of plugin identifiers that have been retired from this plugin registry. |TURTLES| does not currently do anything actionable with this information, but it can be useful for plugin registry maintainers to document.
+Optional.

 Plugin Registry Layout Specification
 ====================================

-|TURTLES| supports two kinds of plugin registry layouts, identified by their ``type`` property:
+|TURTLES| supports two kinds of plugin registry layouts, the **directory plugin registry layout** and the **RCS plugin registry layout**, identified by their ``type`` property:

 .. list-table::
    :header-rows: 1